nick-fedchik/MazerJack/docs/STUDIO_WORKFLOW_NOTE.md

 - `StarterGui/JoinGameGui`
 - `StarterGui/StationGui`

+If you test spawning in Studio, ensure the station spawn exists under `Workspace`:
+- `Workspace/StellarStation/Modules/CommandModule/SpawnLocation`

 And if you want the scripts to bind to your custom UI, keep (or rename in code) these elements:
 - Join: `PlayerName`, `PlayerStatus`, `GameStatus`, `JoinGameButton`
 - Station: `Title`, `Subtitle`, `GoLocationButton`, `ExitGameButton`